 Making it easy for you to neuter your pet

 Following the closure of our mobile neutering after 19 years and 19,000 cats neutered, we are currently reviewing our subsidised cat neutering scheme for 2020 and onwards.
-We are hoping to have something in place by February.
+Our branch spends at least £10,000 a year on neutering cats, and we intend to continue this vital work, but first we need to find an alternative plan that delivers this service in the most cost effective manner possible.
+We are working on this at the moment.
 In the meantime, please contact the PDSA, Cats Protection and any one of the other cat charities in Thanet for assistance.

 We also offer a subsidised Bull Breed neutering scheme.
 If you have a bull breed or bull breed cross (from staffies to Mastiffs) we can arrange the neutering of your dog for as little as £30 for a male and £35 for a female.
 Larger bull breeds and crosses may be extra.

 We can also help with the neutering costs of rabbits and most other types of domestic pets, including any dogs that aren’t bull breeds.

 The above services are offered to those with either no or low incomes, and we may ask for proof of benefits/income.

 Call us or e-mail us for dates, availability, bookings and any other information on any of the above.

 Animal centres, council pounds and vet clinics are full of unwanted, abandoned and stray animals.
 Most of these animals are a product of unplanned and unwanted pregnancies that were easily avoided.